Flight Delayed Due To Bad Weather. Can I Claim Compensation?

 Can you claim missed connection compensation if your flight was delayed or cancelled due to bad weather?

-If you miss your connection due to a flight delay caused by adverse weather, your air carrier is obliged to help you find an alternate flight as soon as possible.
+If you miss your connection due to a flight delay caused by bad weather, your air carrier is obliged to help you find an alternate flight as soon as possible.
 In this case, as the airline is not responsible for the disruption, passengers would not be eligible for compensation for the missed connection.

 However, if you missed your connecting flight as a result of cancellation or delay which was the airline’s fault, you may be entitled to a compensation of up to €600.
 You should also be offered an alternate flight and could have the right to a voucher or a refund for the food and drinks you purchased during your wait.

+If your flight was delayed for more than 2 hours after the original time of departure, airlines are required to inform you of your right to care.
+This is the right to a voucher for meals and refreshments.
 Typically, airlines offer vouchers to passengers who are forced to wait at the airport for a significant period of time.
 If your airline does not offer you a voucher, remember that you may buy the food and drinks you need and ask for a refund later.
 Make sure you keep the receipts in this case.

 If your flight is postponed to the following day, airlines are required to offer you a place to stay and to cover your accommodation expenses.
 What is more, if your hotel is far away from the airport, the air carrier is required to cover your travel costs to and from the airport.
 This also includes the cases in which you have to go back home and travel to the airport the next day.

-How to claim flight delay compensation
+When to claim flight delay compensation

-First of all, to be eligible for flight delay compensation, you need to have experienced a delay of more than three hours.
+First of all, to be eligible for flight delay compensation, you need to have experienced a delay of more than 3 hours.
 It is important to remember that delay is defined as the difference between the expected and the actual time of arrival.

 However, imagine that the pilot does not manage to make up for the late take off and you arrive at your destination 3:10 hours later than expected.
 In this case, since the delay exceeds 3 hours, you may be eligible for flight delay compensation of up to €600.

-How much compensation can I claim?
+How much flight delay compensation can I claim?

-If the distance covered by your flight is shorter than 1500 km, the payable compensation is €250.
+- If the distance covered by your flight is shorter than 1500 km, the payable compensation is €250.
+These flights usually take less than two hours.

-For flights between 1500 km and 3500 km (or usually between two and four and a half hours) compensation rises to €400.
+- For flights between 1500 km and 3500 km (or usually between two and four and a half hours) compensation rises to €400.

-Your compensation may even reach €600 if your flight exceeds 3500 km (such long-haul flights usually take more than four and a half hours).
+- Your compensation may even reach €600 if your flight exceeds 3500 km (such long-haul flights usually take more than four and a half hours).

 The compensation amount will also depend on the departure and arrival point of your journey.
 For example, for intra-community flights (i.e. EU to EU) compensation amounts are capped at €400.